John Lloyd Cruz: Film career

 Cruz has been also recognized as one of three honorees of the Star Asia award at the 15th New York Asian Film Festival (NYAFF).
 He is the first Filipino and Southeast Asian actor to receive the honor.
 He joins Hong Kong's Miriam Yeung and South Korea's Lee Byung-hun – all box office stars in their own countries – as that year's recipients of the award.

 Cruz won the Boccalino d’Oro prize or Golden Jug Award for Best Actor for his lead role in Lav Diaz’s "Essential Truths of The Lake", 76th Locarno Film Festival on August 11, 2023.

 Other ventures

 Business

-Cruz launched his apps business, Trike Now, a tricycle booking apps in 2021.
+Cruz launched his mobile app, Trike Now, a tricycle booking app in 2021.